thesovereignrepo/The-Sovereign-Repository/01-Desktop/04-Hardcore/04-Qubes-Dev-Environment.md

     gpg --list-keys | grep "pub"
     ```

 7. Edit these commands as needed, then run them to configure Git.
-Check ~/.gitconfig file at any time to see the git configuration settings.
+Check `~/.gitconfig` file at any time to see the git configuration settings.
+The `--global` flag is used in this case as we want to ensure each development VM is seperate.
+If you want to see an example without that flag see [this guide](https://github.com/thesovereignrepo/The-Sovereign-Repository/blob/master/How-To-Contribute.md#github-over-tor-tunneled-ssh).
     ```
     git config --global user.name "Github Username"
     git config --global user.email githubemail@example.com
     git config --global commit.gpgsign true
     git config --global pull.rebase true
-    git config --global user.signingkey XXXPGPKEYHEREXXX
+    git config --global user.signingkey PASTE-KEY-FROM-STEP-6
     ```

 8. Copy your SSH and GPG public keys.